 - Be sure to create a plan to change email passwords every 90 days

-HOW TO PROTECT YOUR PERSONAL FINANCES
+HOW TO PROTECT YOURSELF AND YOUR BUSINESS

 We urge you to carefully and regularly check your statements and reconcile your accounts daily.
 Please call us immediately if you notice any unusual activity on your account.